DEMAT Central Team

 Annabelle Evans - Legal and Property Manager

-Amy Weaver - Assistant Director Inclusion
+Amy Weaver - Director of Inclusion

 Amy joined DEMAT in October 2017 as Assistant Director (Inclusion).
 Her education experience has ranged from primary through to Key Stage 5, across mainstream & specialist settings in three countries.
 She has been responsible for the leadership of SEND, achievement of vulnerable groups and Child Protection for nearly 15 years.
 Alongside her practical experience, Amy gained a Post Graduate Certificate in Education and Masters of Arts in Education (Equality & Diversity).